aws/aws-encryption-sdk-c/README.md

 The yum repo has an old version of CMake, so download CMake 3.9 or later from [their website](https://cmake.org/) and make sure cmake is in your path.

-Both aws-sdk-cpp and aws-c-common are needed, but the installation of aws-sdk-cpp will handle the installation of aws-c-common for you.
+Both aws-sdk-cpp and aws-c-common are required, but the installation of aws-sdk-cpp will install aws-c-common for you.

 Do a KMS-only build of the AWS SDK for C++.
-If you want to use the AWS SDK for C++ for other AWS services, you can omit the kms argument, but the build will take much longer.
+If you want to use the AWS SDK for C++ for other AWS services, you can omit the `-DBUILD_ONLY="kms"` argument, but the build will take much longer.

     git clone https://github.com/aws/aws-sdk-cpp.git
     mkdir build-aws-sdk-cpp && cd build-aws-sdk-cpp